-The CA has power to impose conditions, including the period of validity, in respect of the licences issued under the Telecommunications Ordinance.
-In addition, the CA has authority to require a licensee to comply with the terms of its licence and any applicable legislation, regulations and codes of practice, and to suspend or revoke licences in accordance with the Telecommunications Ordinance or other rules or regulations to protect the public interest.
+The CA has power to impose conditions, including the period of validity, in respect of the licences issued under the TO.
+In addition, the CA has authority to require a licensee to comply with the terms of its licence and any applicable legislation, regulations and codes of practice, and to suspend or revoke licences in accordance with the TO or other rules or regulations to protect the public interest.

-The Telecommunications Ordinance disqualifies two categories of person from controlling an entity with a sound broadcasting licence: 'disqualified persons' and 'unqualified persons'.
-Subject to exemptions, disqualified persons are restricted from exercising control (or increasing control) over a sound broadcasting licence holder.32 'Disqualified persons' include:
+The TO disqualifies two categories of person from controlling an entity with a sound broadcasting licence: disqualified persons and unqualified persons.
+Subject to exemptions, disqualified persons are restricted from exercising control (or increasing control) over a sound broadcasting licence holder.33 Disqualified persons include:

-- a advertising agents; - b suppliers of broadcasting materials to licensees; - c a sound broadcasting licence holder; - d any person who (as its business) transmits sound or television material, whether in Hong Kong or outside Hong Kong; - e a domestic free-to-air or a domestic pay-TV licensee; or - f an associate of any of such persons, or any person who exercises control of a corporation that is a person referred to above.33
+- a advertising agents; - b suppliers of broadcasting materials to licensees; - c a sound broadcasting licence holder; - d any person who (as its business) transmits sound or television material, whether in Hong Kong or outside Hong Kong; - e a domestic free-to-air or a domestic pay-TV licensee; or - f an associate of any of such persons, or any person who exercises control of a corporation that is a person referred to above.34

-'Unqualified persons' refers to persons who are not for the time being ordinarily resident in Hong Kong34 and who have not at any time been resident for a continuous period of no less than seven years; or, in the case of a company, is not a company that is ordinarily resident in
+Unqualified persons are persons who are not, for the time being, ordinarily resident in Hong Kong35 and who have not at any time been resident for a continuous period of no less than